The beating heart of any PC is its central processing unit, or CPU.

 Start with your motherboard outside of your PC’s case, on a flat surface.
 Release the small metal lever holding the CPU retention bracket to Intel’s LGA socket in the motherboard.

 Now you can insert your chip.
 Make sure that you line up the two guiding notches on the socket with the notches along the edge of your chip.
 These notches are designed to prevent you from seating the CPU in the socket in an improper manner.
+The CPU will often have a small triangle or similar indication to line up with the socket, such as on the lower left.
 With the chip seated in the socket, you can lower the retention bracket back into place.
 Make sure that you slip the notch at the end of the bracket around the single screw at the base of the socket before you use the metal lever to lock the CPU into place.

 When the CPU’s installed, it’s time to attach the cooler.
 If you’re using the stock Intel cooler there will already be thermal grease on the underside of the heatsink.
 If you’re using an aftermarket cooler, then you’ll need to apply a small rice-grain-sized dot of thermal grease—your cooler likely came with a small syringe of it—to the center of the CPU before you set the heatsink on top of it.